cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 sedCalc()
 ```

-[Great!
-Add some more detail on the design and cost comparison with the current PF300.
-For both designs calculate reasonable design flows assuming 1 mm/s upflow velocity in the floc blanket.
-Calculate or estimate the available height for the floc blanket assuming that there is 5 cm of clear water below the plate settlers. make sure to have the same capture velocity for the plate or tube settlers to make the comparison fair.
-Of course, we need to do research to figure out what capture velocity is actually optimal. ]:#

-The data files generated from this Python function are located on our [GitHub repository](https://github.com/cheertsang/LaMeraChimba).
+The data files generated from this Python function are located on our [GitHub repository](https://github.com/cheertsang/LaMeraChimba/tree/master/code).
 We then selected a few optimal designs from the ones generated, taking into consideration ease of fabrication.

 There was a total of 36 data sets, with each file named to describe the different combinations of jet reverser diameter ($D_{half pipe}$) and height between the bottom of the diffusers and the top of the jet reverser ($L_2$).
 Each file outputted a table with the following columns:
 - diffuser diameter